tomharmon/letterboard/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+# App Store Description

+MyVoice is a simple, respectful communication tool for iPad, built for Beyond Verbal folks who use text-to-speech to share their voice.

+Type what you want to say, speak it aloud, and communicate your way, with multiple input styles designed to fit different moments, needs, and preferences.

+Core Features:

+- Communicate with the keyboard you prefer

+a.
+QWERTY layout for familiar typing

+b.
+Letterboard layout for focused, intentional selection

+c.
+Optional punctuation keys (toggle-able in Settings)

+- Tools that make everyday use easier

+a.
+Copy to Clipboard to paste messages anywhere

+b.
+Safe Clear to help prevent accidental deletion when you’re not done yet

+- More ways to express yourself

+a.
+Multiple Choice Board for quick responses and common selections

+b.
+Emoji Board for fast, expressive communication without extra typing

+- Completely free and open source.

+Built with care, and improving over time

+MyVoice is actively evolving.
+More features and refinements are planned, and **all feedback is welcome**.
+Please reach out to us with feature requests, accessibility notes, layout preferences, anything that helps make communication smoother.

+Download MyVoice and make your iPad a dependable voice on your terms.